hsrasheed/projects/6_mcp/sandbox/banoffee.md

 # Banoffee Pie Recipe

 ## Ingredients
-- **For the Base:**
-  - 200g digestive biscuits
-  - 100g unsalted butter, melted

-- **For the Filling:**
-  - 397g can of sweetened condensed milk
-  - 3 large ripe bananas
+- 4 bananas, sliced
+- 394g caramel or dulce de leche
 - 300ml double cream
+- Dark chocolate (optional)

+### For the pastry
+- 100g butter, chilled (plus extra for greasing)
+- 200g plain flour
+- 1 medium egg, separated
-  - 2 tbsp icing sugar
+- 1 tbsp golden caster sugar
-  - Grated chocolate (for topping)

-## Instructions
+## Method

-1. **Make the Base:**
-   - Blitz the digestive biscuits in a food processor until fine crumbs.
-   - Combine with melted butter and mix well.
-   - Press the mixture into the base and sides of a 9-inch pie dish.
-   - Refrigerate for 30 minutes to set.

-2. **Prepare the Toffee:**
-   - Boil the unopened can of condensed milk in a large pot of water for 2-3 hours (ensure it is covered in water).
-   - Allow it to cool completely before opening.

-3. **Assemble the Pie:**
-   - Spread the toffee over the biscuit base.
-   - Slice bananas and place on top of the toffee.
+1. Make the pastry case: Put butter and flour in a food processor and pulse until it resembles fresh breadcrumbs.
+Add egg yolk and sugar, pulse again, then add very cold water a tbsp at a time until dough comes together.
+2. Knead dough gently by hand until smooth ball forms.
+Wrap in cling film and chill for 30 minutes.
+3. Heat oven to 190C/170C fan/gas 4.
+Grease a 23cm loose bottomed fluted tart tin.
+Roll out pastry and line the tin, leaving about 0.5cm of pastry over the edge and snip to length.
+4. Line base with baking parchment and weigh down with baking beans/uncooked rice.
+Bake for 15 minutes.
+Remove parchment and beans, brush pastry with beaten egg white and bake another 15-20 minutes until golden and cooked.
+Cool completely.
+5. Spread half the caramel on the pastry case, layer bananas on top, then cover with remaining caramel.
+Chill in fridge.

-   - Whip the double cream with icing sugar until soft peaks form, then spread over the bananas.
+6. Whip the cream until thick and spoon over the tart.
+Grate dark chocolate over to garnish if using.
-   - Finish with grated chocolate on top.

-4. **Chill and Serve:**
-   - Refrigerate for at least an hour before serving.
-   - Slice and enjoy!
+## Notes
+- Serves 8-10.
+- Prep time: 30 minutes.
+- Cook time: 30-35 minutes.
+- An easy family favorite.
+Recommended to serve with a generous dollop of cream.